aquaranto/HIREME/HIREME.md

 Also while in college, I was a member of Women in Technology (WIT).
 Several times a year we invited local girl scouts to RIT to learn about different engineering disciplines.
 I led the activities for mechanical engineering and material science.

 I recently started a [meetup group](http://www.meetup.com/Buffalo-Learning-to-Code/) to share my love of programming with the Nickel City.
 Currently we have 11 members, many of whom are programming for the very first time.
+I also started posting all of the examples before the class for the 'students' to [refer to](github.com/aquaranto/PineLTPAnswers).

 * **a student**